 #1 Get your energy out

-While it may feel like our mind and body are separate, and that our bodies are merely a vessel for carrying our head around, they’re interconnected.
+While it may feel like our mind and body are separate and that our bodies are merely vessels for carrying our heads around, they’re interconnected.

 The best cure for distractions and an unfocused mind is to drain your body of energy before you get to work.
-That way, you can enjoy the feeling of having a happy and rested body so that you’re able to put your good head to work instead.
+That way, you can enjoy the feeling of having a happy and rested body so that you can put your good head to work instead.

 #2 Find some study music

-It kind of blocks out all of that other background noise that’s going on in your head and make it easier for you to focus on what’s right in front of you.
+It kind of blocks out all of that other background noise that’s going on in your head and makes it easier for you to focus on what’s right in front of you.

-Remember to keep the music soft and to only make it a part of the background – the main thing you should be listening to is the sound of your own work.
+Remember to keep the music soft and only make it a part of the background – the main thing you should be listening to is the sound of your own work.

 #3 Take care of everything else

-Otherwise, you’re just going to have so many things distracting you throughout the day and you won’t be able to be as productive as you would have been.
+Otherwise, you’re just going to have so many things distracting you throughout the day, and you won’t be able to be as productive as you would have been.

-Try to fix whatever you need to fix as soon as possible so that it doesn’t drag out; it’s just going to get worse, and you’ll be even more upset as you’re not able to get any work done because of it.
-What are you bad habits you are trying to break and work around?
+Try to fix whatever you need as soon as possible so that it doesn’t drag out; it’s just going to get worse, and you’ll be even more upset as you are unable get any work done because of it.
+What are the bad habits you are trying to break and work around?